kizu/kizu.ru/_posts/en/blog/2014-02-10-flex-baseline.md

 [demo:flex-baseline3]

-If you're looking at this example in any browser other than Firefox, you'll see nicely aligned blocks (yep, even in IE10 and Opera 12).
+If you'd look at this example in any browser other than Firefox, you'll see nicely aligned blocks (yep, even in IE10 and Opera 12).

 But in Fx the block with `overflow: auto`, suddenly, behaves just like the inline-blocks — it loses the baseline.
 So sad, this way we'll need to wait to this [newly reported bug][bug1] to be fixed.